Hopper262/marathon-utils/map-extras/README.md

 These hand-edited files suppress polygons not automatically detected by the above script.

+### mapxml2info.pl

+This script outputs some summary statistics about each level in the map, including number of polygons and a simple reachable-area calculation.

 ### ProFontAO.ttf

 This font is used for map annotations within Aleph One itself.